QSMxT/QSMxT/README.md

 ```bash
 nifti-convert YOUR_NIFTI_DIR/ bids/
 ```
-Carefully read the output to ensure data were correctly recognized and converted.
-The script will try to identify essential details from the filenames and adjacent JSON header files, if available.
-It retrieves this information using customisable patterns and regular expressions, which can be overridden using command-line arguments (see the output using the `--help` flag).
-If any information is missing, you will be prompted to fill out a CSV spreadsheet with the missing information before rerunning the conversion script using the same command.
-You can open the CSV file in a spreadsheet reader like Microsoft Excel or LibreOffice Calc.
+Carefully read the output to ensure data were correctly recognized.
+The script will write a .CSV spreadsheet to file to be filled with BIDS entity information and NIfTI JSON information.
+If you are unsure how to complete the spreadsheet, please see [anatomical imaging data](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/01-magnetic-resonance-imaging-data.html#anatomy-imaging-data) section on the BIDS specification for details about each entity in the `anat` datatype.
+Note that `nifti-convert` currently only supports the BIDS `anat` datatype, which is sufficient for studies in QSM.
+Ensure you also fill the `MagneticFieldStrength` and `EchoTime` fields, which are necessary for QSM calculation.
+Once you have filled the spreadsheet, run the script again to complete the conversion.

 ### Running QSMxT